AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `aws_red_cap_cert` - (Optional) AWS Secret Region CAP Certificate local file path.
 Required when creating an account in AWS Secret Region.
 Available as of provider version R2.19+.
 * `aws_red_cap_cert_key` - (Optional) AWS Secret Region CAP Certificate Key local file path.
 Required when creating an account in AWS Secret Region.
 Available as of provider version R2.19+.
 * `aws_red_ca_chain_cert` - (Optional) AWS Secret Region Custom Certificate Authority local file path.
 Required when creating an account in AWS Secret Region.
 Available as of provider version R2.19+.

+### Misc.
+-> **NOTE:** On terraform versions 0.12.x, 0.13.x, and 0.14.x, terraform will not detect any changes for the account when the account audit fail warning is given.
+In order to apply changes or set `audit_account = false`, please run `terraform apply -refresh=false`.
+* `audit_account` - (Optional) Specify whether to enable the audit account feature.
+If this feature is enabled, terraform will give a warning if there is an issue with the account credentials.
+Valid values: true, false.
+Default: false. **Note: The warning may still appear for a few hours after fixing the underlying issue.**

+-> **NOTE:** Please make sure that the IAM roles/profiles have already been created before running this, if `aws_iam = true`.
+More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html

 ## Attribute Reference